n349ca/Netreo/Python Scripts/README.md

       5. type - pip install requests

 There are different python scripts to support Netreo API access.
-These were developed on Python 3.x
+Executables were developed on Python 3.x
 Executables must be run from from a command line window For Windows 10 and 11
 1. Click on your windows start menu (or press your windows button on the keyboard)